heckj/hummingbird-docs/Hummingbird.docc/Mustache/MustacheFeatures.md

 Hello world
 ```

-Include the content within another template:
+To include this tempalte in another, reference the tag as:
 ```
 {{> included}}
 ```

+> Note: partials and templates using inheritance require that you provide the included templates using a library.

 ## Template inheritance and parents

 Template inheritance allows you to override elements of an included partial.
 It allows you to create a base page template, or parent as it is called in the mustache manual, and override elements of it with your page content.

 A parent that includes overriding elements is indicated with a `<`.
 For example, the tag `{{<parent}}` references a template named `parent` that has elements you override.
 The template reference is a section tag, and requires an ending tag: `{{/parent}}`.
 This is different from the included partial reference, which uses `>`.

 Inside the section, override tagged sections using a start and stop for the section.
 The start is prefixed with `$`, and the end with `/`.
 For example: `{{$tag}}contents{{/tag}}`.